b0nes65/dotfiles/README.md

-Just a coolection of my dot files
+Just a collection of my dot files